nidium/Nidium/README.md

 ## Introduction

 nidium is an ongoing effort for a general purpose rendering engine to create apps, games that run on both desktop and on mobile.
-It also offers a way to create server-side application through **nidium-server** which shares all the non gfx related code base.
+It also offers a way to create server-side applications through **nidium-server** which shares all the non gfx related code base.

-nidium helps you create graphical software with Javascript.
+nidium helps you create graphical softwares with Javascript.
 It's **not** a NodeJS, QT, Chromium, or WebKit derivate.
 It has been designed from scratch and has a small codebase written in C++.

-It leverages the combination of **Skia** Graphics from Google, and Mozilla's JavaScript Engine (**SpiderMonkey**) together with many more awesome librairies.
+It leverages the combination of **Skia** Graphics from Google, and Mozilla's JavaScript Engine (**SpiderMonkey**) together with many more awesome libraries.

-It supports various common well known API such as :
+It supports various common well known API such as:

 * **WebGL**
 * **Canvas 2D Context**
 * **WebSocket** (client & server)
 * **Module loading** (require())

-And some other non standard :
+And some other non standard:

 * **UDP/TCP Socket** (client & server)
 * **HTTP** (client & server)